IssamT/HighLevelTypes.jl/README.md

 sumsalaries(bob, alice) #returns 25000
 ```

+## How about performance ?

-However, this is not the best choice for performance-critical code.
+This is not the best choice for performance-critical code.
 Using abstract types instead of concrete types may increase the running time.
-Therefore the package provides the macro `@concretify` which one can apply on a block to use only the concrete type for all high level types within that block.
+Therefore the package provides the macro `@concretify` which can applied on a block to use only the concrete types for all highlevel types within that block.

 ```julia
 vec1 = Vector{Developer}()